 You can make space for a new employee to contribute in a meeting and, better yet, you can tell them beforehand what type of comments or information will be expected.

-#6.
-Calibrate the force of your criticism to fit both the deed and the doer.
 You may need to check in with them to see if they understood, or devise a follow-up that will mean things are getting done properly.
 But, you can turn the volume on your comments down considerably and the HSP will still hear you.

-#7.Turn your criticism into coaching.
 Make your suggestion as part of a larger conversation if possible.
 Criticism can stop HSPs in their tracks, and they may need time to absorb it.

 Sometimes the HSP will over-correct and change more than needs to be changed.
 As an instructor for both HSPs and non-HSPs, I often describe both ends of a continuum, explaining how much of something is too much and how little is too little.